cosmicpython/cosmicpython.github.io/blog/2017-09-07-introducing-command-handler.md

-blog_heading: Introducing Command Handler
+title: Introducing Command Handler
-blog_author: Bob
+author: Bob

 ---

 The term DDD comes from the book by Eric Evans: ["Domain-Driven Design: Tackling